devsbranch/sms-survey-dashboard/README-dev.md

 **Note:** You don't need to use this architecture, you can deploy as a standard django app using virtualenv and locally installed postgis, nginx etc.

-## Setup pycharm to work with a remove docker development environment
+## Setup pycharm to work with a remote docker development environment

 ### Build and run your dev docker image